Abdul Hameed (Pakistani politician)

-Abdul Hameed is a Pakistani politician who is the elected member of the Gilgit Baltistan Assembly.
+Abdul Hameed is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.

 Political career

-Hameed contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-23 (Ghanche-II) as an Independent candidate.
+Hameed contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-23 (Ghanche-II) as an Independent candidate.
 He won the election by the margin of 370 votes over the runner up Amina Ansari of Pakistan Tehreek-e-Insaf (PTI).
 He garnered 3,666 votes while Ansari received 3,296 votes.
 After winning the election, Hameed joined PTI.